 Contact us today and within a week, we’ll be in touch to design a programme of support that’s right for you.

-Active Monitoring is not an emergency service.
+Supported Self Help is not an emergency service.
 If you need help now, please call Samaritans on 116 123.

 Each week you’ll receive materials to help you understand and manage your feelings.
 These might include explanations of how and why we experience different feelings, a thought diary, or mindfulness techniques.